doofu1939/barco_home_assignment/README.md

-For the first use, please make sure Python3 and Selenium installed and the following requirement
+For the first use, please make sure Python3 and Selenium installed and do the following requirement install
 ```
 pip3 install webdriver_manager
 ```